Compiled on 2020-10-25 from rev c12bdfcd421c.

 $ hg push ssh://$USER@hg.defun.work/gadict $ hg push ssh://$USER@hg.code.sf.net/p/gadict/code $ hg push https://$USER:$PASS@hg.code.sf.net/p/gadict/code

 gadict project provides dictionaries encoded in custom format.
 In order to precess them you need GNU Make and Python 2.7 and possibly other tools.

-To produce dictionaries in dictd format you need to install dictd dictribution with dictfmt and dictzip utilities and run:
+To produce dictionaries in dictd format you need to install dictd dictribution with dictfmt and dictzip utilities:

 $ make dict

 and update to specific revision (before strong dependency to pyaudio which is not available on Cygwin):